chenle02/SPDEs-Bib/Readme.md

 ## The bib file: [All.bib](All.bib).

 * A GPT model was created to query the database on Nov.
 12th 2023.
-You may have fun.
-The results are far from being usable but you can may fun.
+The results are far from being usable, actually a little disappointed, but you can may some fun to play with it.
 Here is the [link](https://chat.openai.com/g/g-7ILEucNag-spdes-bib).

 ## Explanations
 1. Most entries downloaded from [MathSciNet](https://mathscinet.ams.org/mathscinet) to keep the